Wide Reads

 Key Quotes & Analysis

-"Gladly would he have compounded for the denial of her as a sweetheart and wife by having her live thus as a friend and fellow-lodger."
+"Gladly would he have compounded for the denial of her as a sweetheart and wife by having her live thus as a fellow-lodger and friend, even on the most distant terms."

 — Narrator